Jump to ↓

 • CRM integrations: Integrating contact center software with a CRM platform like Salesforce lets agents view interaction and purchase history during live calls and provides vital contextual information

-Best Practices for Creating an Excellent Contact Center Experience
+Best Practices for Creating a Good Contact Center Experience

 • Implement omnichannel routing: Omnichannel routing allows customers to reach out to the company on the channel that is most convenient to them at the time, while agents have access to a complete interaction history regardless of the channel used.